digpalsingh92/ca-firm/README.md

 ## Project Overview

-G.K.
-Kedia & Co. is a Chartered Accountant firm providing financial, GST, and other related services.
+Kalpana Chauhan & Associates is a Chartered Accountant firm providing financial, GST, and other related services.
 The website was created to enhance the firm's online presence and provide a platform for clients to connect, inquire about services, and apply for job openings.

 This project includes:
 - A **Contact Form** where users can submit their queries or concerns.